breastfeeding

 3. Dress Appropriately

 Dress in lightweight, breathable clothing to keep yourself cool.
 Natural fabrics like cotton are ideal.
-For your baby, a simple diaper or a light onesie should be enough.
-Skin-to-skin contact is wonderful, but during extreme heat, consider using a light blanket between you and your baby to reduce the transfer of body heat.
+For your baby, a simple nappy or a light onesie should be enough.
+Skin-to-skin contact is wonderful, but during extreme heat, consider using a light blanket between you and your baby to reduce the transferration of body heat.

 4. Breastfeed More Frequently